u-eff-gee/utr/README.md

 More volatile geometry should be placed in the corresponding campaign, i.e. `utr/DetectorConstruction/Campaign_YEAR/include` and `utr/DetectorConstruction/Campaign_YEAR/src`.
 *Sometimes, the difference may not be so clear, and at the moment the sorting is probably not consistent, but our team is still tidying up the 2018 campaign.
 Everything before 2018 does not follow these conventions, but has been sorted according to the directory structure above anyway to ensure backward compatibility.*

 At the moment, detailed implementations of the geometry of the 2016/2017 campaign and parts of the 2018 campaign exist.
-They include geometry close to the beamline in the collimator room and the UTR including, of course, the experimental setups (γ³ setup [[5]](#ref-g3) and second setup).
+They include geometry close to the beamline in the collimator room and the UTR including, of course, the experimental setups (γ³ setup [[5]](#ref-g3), second setup and recently also an ionization chamber for photofission experiments).
 Less detailed geometries exist for selected experiments in older campaigns.
 The geometries for the 2013 and 2014/2015 campaign are based on the geometry from 2016/2017, the geometry for the 2012 campaign is based on the geometry from 2018.

 An implementation of the Darmstadt High-Intensity Photon Setup (DHIPS) [[6]](#ref-dhips) is under construction at the moment.
 Its geometry will be organized similar to the HIγS geometry from 2018.